 (severe localised build-up of blood vessels/bruising)

-These can occur in patients taking anticoagulant medication such as aspirin or anti-vitamin K.
+This laser hair removal risks can occur in patients taking anticoagulant medication such as aspirin or anti-vitamin K.

+Paradoxical regrowth is one of the laser hair removal risks if done in a non recomanded area.
 In some areas of fine down growth, the treatment using lasers can stimulate further ‘down-like’ hair.
 This is why you should never remove hair down!

 The main factors encouraging this paradoxical re-growth are hormonal disorders in the context of polycystic ovary syndrome, and the taking of certain medications such as corticosteroids and Finastéride®.